 Exploring Bathroom Accessibility

 Bathrooms and toilets are essential for the basic needs of human health and wellbeing.
-While toiles come in many forms, they’re all required to be a private space located within a larger public space.
+While toilets come in many forms, they’re all required to be a private space located within a larger public space.
 When people are forced to use unsafe, uncomfortable, or inaccessible public toilets, this impacts the access to the places in which the toilets are located.
 In some cases, this might be a place of work, in others, it may be an entertainment venue, educational facility, open space, or something else entirely.

-Toilets are a basic human need, and as such they’re always linked to the experience of a specific environment.
+Toilets are a basic human need, and as such, they’re always linked to the experience of a specific environment.
 The wide range of professions that are involved in accessibility, toilet provision and operations are significant.
 In meetings to discuss the responsibilities and roles of government, financial austerity is often mentioned as a challenge to the ongoing operation and provision of public toilets.

 In the current age of austerity, where costs are being shifted to the private sector, toilets are often seen as a consistent liability and expense – which contributes to their closure.
 However, it’s important for all groups to see public toilets as the critical investment that they are.
 When people feel comfortable and capable of using a space, they will enjoy it more and relax.
 This also means that people are more likely to spend more time and money in the area.
 According to one study into the ECHO festival that provided portable Changing Places facilities, a cost of £395 allowed for an extra 20-25 people to attend the environment.